 Check the next thickness available in the ASME B36.10M

-By referring the above fig. 3, we can see pipe thickness for 12″ SCH30 is 8.38 mm, the next thickness is 7.14 but we are taking 8.38 mm because the pipe is seamless and for seamless pipe, we move schedule to schedule, means the first thickness was 6.35 mm SCH20, so the next thickness will be 8.38 mm SCH 30.
+By referring to the above fig. 3, we can see pipe thickness for 12″ SCH30 is 8.38 mm, the next thickness is 7.14 but we are taking 8.38 mm because the pipe is seamless and for seamless pipe, we move schedule to schedule, which means the first thickness was 6.35 mm SCH20, so the next thickness will be 8.38 mm SCH 30.